 The Trusted Digital Identity Framework (TDIF) is an accreditation framework for Digital Identity services.
 It sets out the requirements that applicants need to meet to achieve accreditation.
 The TDIF also includes guidance material and templates to support providers to meet TDIF requirements.

 Organisations and government agencies can apply for TDIF accreditation and undergo a series of assurance evaluations for their Digital Identity service.
-To become a TDIF accredited participant, applicants are required to demonstrate how their Digital Identity service meets requirements for:
+To become a TDIF accredited provider, applicants are required to demonstrate how their Digital Identity service meets requirements for:

 - accessibility and usability